Saucony Ride ISO 2 review

 But Saucony’s Ride ISO 2 is really none of those things, and that’s okay because the Ride is still great at its job, it’s a daily trainer.

-Plush hug form the upper
+Plush hug from the upper

 The mesh toe box is roomy enough to splay the toes out without feeling too big or bulky.
 Even those with wide feet will find it accommodating.